shaikjaved8377/Goproject/README.md

+Goroutines: go routines are lightweight threads and its started with go keyword. we can run millions of
+            go routines.
+The main function will end the program when it completes even the other go routines still running, So for that we have use time.sleep() methods to wait the main program until the go routines completes and the exit the main program.

+syn.wait groups in go: its a same as time.sleep but in real word we can decide the program execution
+                       time right so in that case we have use wait groups for example if the program execution is completes in 2 seconds and we are giving time.sleep for 5 seconds in that case we are wasting 3 seconds right so there the wait groups comes into picture, So here we have 3 methods like var wg sync.WaitGroup we have declare the variable wg for waitgroup and then we have different methods, wg.Add(n) , wg.Done(), wg.Wait().

+                       so wg.Add(n) means we have to add some value for example 1 atleast if you give 0 there is no use of adding the value because we are running go routines here so we have tell like these many go routines that we are running and we have to wait.

+                       wg.Done(): which means onces the go routines finishes or executed the go will call this function to tell that im done.

+                       wg.Wait(): which means it will wait like the Add value to become zero then the program exits it will wait untill the all go routines are done.

+channels: Channels in go are nothing but the communication between two go routines, and we will use variable chan
+          to declear the channel alago with data type and will pass the value into the channel from one go to another go routines like ch <- i. there are two types of channles in go

+          1.Buffered channel: Buffered channel is like sender will send the data but reciver will pick the data later. and also buffered channel is like has a fixed capacity. based on the capacity its completed the program. example: ch:= make(chan int, 5)

+          2. Unbuffered channel: unbuffered channel is like sending the data and reciver will recive the data from channel directly. for unbuffered is no capacity. ex: ch:= make(chan int)

 1.Fibonacci series

 Here im checking fibonacci sereies for 10, so i took number as 10 and fibonnaci starts with 0,1 so